 - Continue to sleep in your bed and do not move locations as you could potential move the problem to other areas of your house.

 - I would advise against using any traditional pest killers, insecticides, or bug bombs as that may splinter the bugs into more locations and make your situation worse.

-1. Here we have an adult bed bug side-by-side with a black spec in a petri dish to give you an idea of size comparison.
+1. Here, we have an adult bed bug side-by-side with a black spec in a petri dish to give you an idea of a size comparison.

 2. Here’s another example of a bed bug next to a penny for comparison.

 3. Staying with the theme of pocket change, here’s a dime next to a bed bug.

 4. Here’s a picture of a bed bug on its back after falling over.

 5. This is a picture to give you an idea of the size of a bed bug compared to a piece of paper.

 6. Here’s another picture of bed bug feces left in the seam of a couch.
 As you can see, it’s black and in multiple spots.